Conflict Resolution, Bullying, Violence Prevention, Emotional Intelligence, and More

 Character Education: Free Resources, Materials, Lesson Plans -- a website that includes teaching guides, lesson plans and links to other resources on character education.
 Also provides information on service learning and character education in sports.

-Youth As Resources -- a community based program that provides small grants to young people to design and carry out service projects.
+Youth As Resources -- a community based program in Baltimore that provides small grants to young people to design and carry out service projects.

 Researchers Target Impact of Television Violence -- an article about recent research concerning the effects of violence on TV -- it reports that from 1998 to2002 violence seen during the 8 p.m. family hour increased 41 percent.